dbierer/zf2-module-for-doctrine-tutorial/README.md

 ```

 ###Define N:1 between Registration and Event
-- Note: we are now configuring the "inverse" side of the relationship
+You are now ready the "inverse" side of the relationship
 - Make the following changes in the `Application\Entity\Registration` class
 - Change:
 ```